The Woodland Chapel

 Parking

-Parking spaces are available on Kapellslingan at the intersection with Vårsolens väg.
-The parking is free of charge but limited to maximum 4 hours.
+Free parking for up to four hours is available on Kapellslingan at the intersection with Vårsolens väg.
 There are also parking spaces reserved for the disabled.

 Updated